Movement-Based Social-Emotional Learning Activities

 Movement-Based Learning’s Role in SEL

 Movement is an amazing vehicle for students to learn social-emotional skills.
-Our program offers engaging learning opportunities for students to be creative and work together.
+Our program offers engaging learning opportunities for students that aid in developing their emotional intelligence and social skills.
+SEL programs are instrumental in addressing the impacts of adverse childhood experiences (ACEs) by fostering an environment where students can learn and grow.

 Healing ACEs with Social Emotional Learning